Marcel1802/teamspeak_custom_bot/README.md

 countryList: Whitelist / blacklist for countries, kick on connect (Use ISO-Codes for the country names > https://en.wikipedia.org/wiki/ISO_3166-1)

+myTeamSpeakGroup: adds / removes a specific group if the user has a myTeamSpeak account connected

 ## Some setting explainations